labeveryday/local-api-tester/README.md

 ## To test your app

-Certainly!
-Here are a few free, public APIs you can use to test your new API calling tool:
+Here are a few free, public APIs you can use to test the API calling tool:

 1. JSONPlaceholder - A fake online REST API for testing and prototyping
    - GET request: https://jsonplaceholder.typicode.com/posts/1